-Greg Mortenson has dedicated his life to promote community-based education and literacy programs, especially for girls, in remote mountain regions of Pakistan and Afghanistan.
-He is the co-founder and executive director of nonprofit Central Asia Institute and founded Pennies for Peace.
+Greg Mortenson has dedicated his life to promoting community-based education and literacy programs, especially for girls, in remote mountain regions of Pakistan and Afghanistan.
+He is the co-founder and executive director of the nonprofit Central Asia Institute and founded Pennies for Peace.
 He is the author of Three Cups of Tea and Stones into Schools.

 2008 – Geoffrey Canada